rpgarner/u2_lesson_react_APIs/README.md

 ### Setting Up Our Environment Variables

-Environment variables are pieces of information stored in a file that **DOES NOT** get pushed to github.
+Environment variables are pieces of information stored in a file that **SHOULD NOT** get pushed to github.
 We store sensitive information like credentials or production app information here.

 To set this up, create a `.env` file in the root directory of this lab.
 Once created, it should be on the same folder level as your `package.json`.